In Malvern we welcome refugees fleeing the conflict in Ukraine and will do what we can, working with our partners, to support them.

 We have provided a list of other things for you to consider about your accommodation, that our team may not necessarily be checking.

-In line with Government guidance for the Homes for Ukraine scheme, sponsors will be paid a £350 monthly ‘thank you’ payment up to a maximum of 12 months or until all guests leave your property, whichever is earlier.
+In line with Government guidance for the Homes for Ukraine scheme, sponsors will be paid a £350 monthly ‘thank you’ payment for the first six months of hosting.
 The payment is optional so you do not have to claim it.

 If you do decide to claim, then the first payment will be made a month after your guest’s arrival date, as long as: